-The Peterborough Museum & Archives Heritage Pavilion, Fine Annex and Fleming Annex are made available to the public and groups for rental.
+The Peterborough Museum & Archives Heritage Pavilion is made available to the public and groups for rental.
 Functions must be booked in advance and are regulated in accordance with the City By-laws, which includes regulating the service of alcohol under the City of Peterborough's Alcohol Management Policy.